dritter-sap/orientdb-jupyter/README.md

 ```
 Depending on the number of python libs, specified with the selected apps, it can take a few seconds / minutes for jupyter to come up.

 > If changed, use `docker-compose build` to rebuild.
-The try again.
+Then try again.

 ## Work with notebooks